Cancer Council NSW logo

 Ways to manage hair loss

 • Keep your hair and scalp very clean.
 Use a mild shampoo like baby shampoo.
-If you want to use lotion on your head, use sorbolene.
-Check with your nurse before using any other hair or skin care products.
+If you want to use moisturiser on your head, use sorbolene.
+Check with your nurse before using any other hair or skin care products on the scalp.

-• Comb or brush your hair gently using a wide tooth comb or a hairbrush with soft bristles.
+• Comb or brush your hair gently with a wide tooth comb or a hairbrush with soft bristles.

 • Explain to family and friends, especially children, that the chemotherapy may make your hair fall out.

-• Cut your hair, especially if it is long, before it falls out.
+• Consider cutting your hair before it falls out.
 Some people say this gives them a sense of control.

 • Wear a wig, hat, turban or scarf, or go bare-headed – whatever feels best to you.
-If you prefer to leave your head bare, protect it against sunburn and the cold.
+If you prefer to leave your head bare, protect it from the sun and the cold.

-• If your eyelashes fall out, wear sunglasses outside to protect your eyes from dust and sun.
+• If your eyelashes fall out, wear sunglasses outside to protect your eyes from dust and sunlight.

-• If your eyebrows fall out, you can buy reusable eyebrow wigs to wear until your eyebrows grow back.
+• If your eyebrows fall out, you may wish to wear reusable eyebrow wigs or transfers until they grow back.

-• Contact Look Good Feel Better – this national program helps people manage the appearance-related effects of cancer treatment.
-Workshops are run for men, women and teenagers.
+• Contact Look Good Feel Better on 1800 650 960 – this program helps people manage the appearance-related effects of cancer treatment.

 Key resource